landa44/landa44/README.md

 # Hello everyone!
 I'm Pablo Alonso.
-I'm future computer scientist.
+I'm a future computer scientist.
 I am a lover of programming and mathematics.
 If you want to contribute to a project just let me know.

 <!---